essesm/ROptionsData/README.md

 ## Synopsis

 ROptionsData uses R to aggregate helpful data about Options.
-Currently, the Options module supports backing out strike prices for options closest to a given delta.
-In general, you can use [get_Prices.R](get_Prices.R) at a later date to backtest the results.
+Currently, you can get an Option whose value for a specified key is closest to your input.
+For example, you can retrieve the put that has a delta closest to -0.25.

 ## Dependencies